Anytime Solvers for Variational Inequalities: the (Recursive) Safe Monotone Flows: Problem Formulation

 Item (i) ensures that \emph{the dynamical system can be viewed as a solver of the problem~\eqref{eq:variational-inequality}}: solutions can be obtained by simulating system trajectories and taking the limit as~$t \to \infty$ of~$x(t)$. \new{Furthermore, the solver can be implemented on computational platforms by discretizing the dynamics}.
 Item (ii) ensures that this solver is \emph{anytime}, meaning that even if terminated early, it is guaranteed to return a feasible solution provided the initial condition is feasible.
 Item (iii) accounts for infeasible initial conditions, and ensures asymptotic safety.
 Both the expression of the algorithm in the form of a continuous-time dynamical system and the anytime property are particularly useful for real-time applications, where the algorithm might be interconnected with other physical processes -- e.g., when the algorithm output is used to regulate a physical plant and constraints of the optimization problem ensure the safe operation of the plant.

 In the following, we introduce three dynamics to solve Problem~\ref{problem:problem}.
 The first, synthesized using the technique outlined in Section~\ref{sec:proj-feedback}, is the \emph{projected monotone flow}.
-This dynamics is already well-known but we reinterpret it here through the lens of control theory.
+These dynamics are already well-known, but we reinterpret them here through the lens of control theory.
 The next two, synthesized using the technique outlined in Section~\ref{sec:cbf-feedback}, are the \emph{safe monotone flow} and the \emph{recursive safe monotone flow}.
-Both dynamics are entirely novel.
+Both systems are entirely novel.